kyleabeauchamp/BPS2015/slides.md

 Sales, 2012.
 J. Chem.
 Inf.
 Comp.
 Sci.
 </footer>

-Predicts a correction of 0.52 for water; compare to 0.79, which was used in developing TIP4P-EW.
+Predicts a correction of 0.52 for water dielectric; compare to 0.79, which was used in developing TIP4P-EW.

 ---
 title: Static Dielectrics with Polarizibility